raniaelhagin/raniaelhagin/README.md

 ### Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="5%">

-I'm Rania, a Communication and Electronics fresh graduate Engineer with passion for Data.
-Extremely enthusiastic about Data Science and applying my skills in Data Analysis, Machine Learning and Computer Vision.
-Looking for opportunities in Data Science, Machine Learning and/or Computer vision.
+I'm Rania, a Communication and Electronics fresh graduate Engineer with passion for Data, willing to learn and grow.
+Data and Programming Enthusiast with strong Statistical and Mathematical background.
+Strategic thinking and meaning of work are the main principles of my work.

 - 🔭 &nbsp;I’m currently a Machine Learning Engineer Intern at Technolabs Software
 - 🌱 &nbsp;I’m currently learning Machine Learning and SQL & DB